puppetlabs/puppet-docs/source/puppet/4.9/install_windows.markdown

 #### Downgrades

 If you need to replace a 64-bit version of Puppet with a 32-bit version, you must **uninstall** Puppet before installing the new package.
-You must also uninstall if you are downgrading from 3.7 or later to 3.6 or earlier.

 ### Uninstalling